moevis/json.nvim/README.md

 # json.nvim

-json.nvim provides convience for extracting JSON strings in cursor line.
-I wrote this plugin in order to extract json from log file.
+json.nvim provides convience for extracting JSON strings in cursor line, especially for structrured log files which have inlined json.

 ## Requirements